-The Bank has finished the restructuring of a SEK 1,1bn portfolio of twelve properties in Sweden.
+In 2009 the Bank finished the restructuring of a SEK 1,1bn portfolio of twelve properties in Sweden.
 Eleven out of the twelve properties were refinanced in cooperation with the previous owners, the P.M.S.
 Group ltd. in Israel, while one of the assets was refinanced through a bankruptcy process.
-A proactive approach taken by the Bank has secured a considerable equity injection by the owners in both processes and a profit sharing structure.
-The loans mature in less than five years time and include prepayment incentives for the borrowers.
+A proactive approach taken by the Bank secured a considerable equity injection by the owners in both processes and a profit sharing structure.